MEITREX/dinodev_common/README.md

-# Scrum Game Issue Management System API
+# Scrum Game Issue Management System Interface

+This contains the abstraction of the issue management system for the Scrum Game.